ShardulAgg/task-assistant/README.md

 - Sync tasks with Google Calendar
 - AI-powered assistant for task prioritization and rescheduling

+## Technologies Used

+This project leverages several cutting-edge technologies to provide a robust and user-friendly experience:

+1. **mem0**: An advanced memory management system that enhances the AI assistant's ability to remember context and provide more personalized responses.

+2. **Assistant-UI**: A powerful UI framework designed specifically for AI assistants, providing intuitive interfaces for user-AI interactions.

+3. **MUI (Material-UI)**: A popular React UI framework that offers a comprehensive suite of UI tools and pre-built components, ensuring a sleek and responsive design.

+4. **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints.

 ## Getting Started

 To get started with the Personal Task Manager, follow these steps: